adarsh3699/niraksh_2.0/README.md

 1. **Symptom Analysis**: User symptoms are analyzed using two approaches:

-    - Semantic analysis using LLM models for nuanced understanding
+    - Semantic analysis using Gemini 2.0 models for nuanced understanding
     - Keyword matching as a reliable fallback

 2. **Doctor Ranking**: Doctors are prioritized based on: